-The objective of the RSPH Level 2 Award in Food Safety for Food Manufacturing is to cover the principles of food hygiene for food handlers working in a manufacturing environment.
+The objective of the RSPH Level 2 Award in Food Safety for Food Manufacturing is to cover the principles of food hygiene and safety for food handlers working in a manufacturing environment.
 It is valuable as a free-standing qualification or as an addition for people following other training programmes.

-The purpose of this qualification is for learners to obtain a knowledge and understanding of; the importance of food hygiene, associated food hazards, good hygiene practice and controls based upon an awareness of food safety management systems.
+The purpose of this qualification is for learners to obtain a knowledge and understanding of; the importance of food hygiene and food safety, associated food hazards, good hygiene practice and controls based upon an awareness of food safety management systems.

-These topics are regarded by the Food Standards Agency as being important to understanding and maintaining good practice in the handling, processing and preparation of safe food.
+These topics are regarded by the Food Standards Agency as being important to understanding and maintaining good practice in the handling, processing and manufacturing of safe food.